 As the muster mushrooms, so does the size of the Corrections Department.
 It now employs over 8,500 staff and has become the biggest Government Department in the country.
 In other words the Government puts more resources into locking Kiwis up, and managing offenders in the community, than it puts into any other economic activity.
 In a country rated the second most peaceful in the world, that doesn’t make sense, let alone economic sense.
 The billions spent on prisons are no longer available for education, health, addiction treatment, mental health treatment or infrastructure where additional funding is really needed.
 New Zealand needs to reprioritise this prison spending and use the funding in more constructive ways.
 But this will require a Government willing to ignore the fear mongering of the lock ‘em up brigade and the political pressures of penal populism.

-New Zealand is at a crisis point.
+The prison system in New Zealand is at a crisis point.
 The muster is rising so fast that we have almost reached full capacity.
 In February 2018, there were only 300 beds left for additional prisoners anywhere in the country.
 Unless the government takes immediate action to cut prison numbers, we will need that new prison.
-This website describes three simple strategies that will reduce the muster by between 3,000 and 4,000 in six years.
+This website describes four simple strategies that will reduce the muster by between 3,000 and 4,000 in six years.